Offline Equilibrium Finding: Introduction

-One of the critical components of these successes is the existence of \emph{efficient and accurate simulators}.
-A simulator serves as an environment that allows the agent to collect millions to billions of trajectories for the training process.
+One of the components that played a critical role in the success of CFR and PSRO is the existence of \emph{efficient and accurate simulators}.
+A simulator serves as an environment that allows an agent to collect millions to billions of trajectories for the training process.
 The simulator may be encoded using rules as in different poker variants~\cite{lanctot2019openspiel}, or a video-game suite like StarCraft II~\cite{vinyals2017starcraft}.
-However, in many real-world games such as football~\cite{kurach2020google,tuyls2021game} or table tennis~\cite{ji2021model}, constructing a sufficiently accurate simulator may not be feasible because of a plethora of complex factors affecting the game-play.
-These factors include the relevant laws of physics, environmental circumstances (e.g., a wind speed), or physiological limits of (human) bodies rendering certain actions unattainable.
-Therefore, the football teams or the table tennis players may resort to watching previous matches to alter their strategies, which semantically corresponds to \emph{offline equilibrium finding} (OEF).
+However, in many real-world games such as football~\cite{kurach2020google,tuyls2021game} or table tennis~\cite{ji2021model}, constructing a sufficiently accurate simulator may not be feasible because of a multitude of complex factors affecting the game-play.
+These factors include the relevant laws of physics, environmental conditions (e.g., wind speed), or physiological limits of (human) bodies rendering certain actions unattainable.
+Therefore, the football teams or the table tennis players may resort to watching previous matches to improve their strategies, which semantically corresponds to \emph{offline equilibrium finding} (OEF).
 Recent years have witnessed several (often domain-specific) attempts to formalize offline learning in the context of games.
 For example, the StarCraft II Unplugged~\cite{mathieu2021starcraft} offers a dataset of human game-plays in this two-player zero-sum symmetric game.
-A concurrent work~\cite{cui2022offline} investigates the necessary properties of offline datasets of two-player zero-sum games to successfully infer their NEs.
-However, neither work considers the significantly more challenging field of multi-player games.
-In this paper, we provide benchmark algorithms that can solve two-player and multi-player games based on the model-based and the behavior cloning methods.
+Some concurrent works~\cite {cui2022offline,zhong2022pessimistic} investigate the necessary properties of offline datasets of two-player zero-sum Markov games to successfully infer their NEs.

-Because of the lack of a common ground in terms of datasets and basic algorithmic benchmarks, the contemporary research on OEF remains fragmented and limited.
-Our intention in this work is to fill the gap by introducing carefully curated data and a simple benchmark corroborating with prior conceptions about game-theoretic offline reinforcement learning.
-More specifically, our main contributions include: i) constructing OEF datasets collected from widely accepted game domains and established behavior-generating methods; ii) generalizing two most successful online equilibrium finding algorithms, Deep CFR and PSRO, to the offline setting by incorporating model-based methods; iii) providing a comprehensive OEF benchmark combining a behavior cloning algorithm and a model-based algorithm; and iv) evaluating the benchmark method on the constructed offline datasets.
-The experimental results substantiate our claims that the benchmark method is able to attain reasonable results on a wide spectrum of multi-player games.